vre-hub/vre/infrastructure/cluster/README.md

 10 nodes (0 to 9) nodes are "reserved" for infrastructure management; k8s, rucio, jhub, reana ...
 10 nodes (10 to 22 - nodes 14, 16 and 21 don't exist) are tagged for computing purposes; jhub-sessions and os, cvmfs and CephFS "connectors".
 WIP: reana sessions should be spawned here too.

-TO date (14 Feb 2024), nodes have been labelled as follows;
+To date (14 Feb 2024), nodes have been labelled as follows;
 `kubectl label node <NODE_NAME>> jupyter=singleuser`
 and these same 10 nodes need to be tainted to only allow jupyter sessions too `kubectl taint nodes <NODE_NAME> jupyter=singleuser:NoSchedule`

+To date (21 jun 2024), nodes and tains removed.
+Reana was not able to reach cvmfs (ds was not deploying any nodeplugin on the nodes, because of the above restrictions).
+It was easier to un taint and un label everything, rather than taining all Reana deployment.

 Each Jupyter session is therefore spawned within the above nodes (by adding on the jhub-release manifest the `memory`, `nodeSelector` and `extraTolerations`, as showed below).
 Resources have been assigned/organised without much experienced, based on the following